Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Introduction

 This paper consists of the following sections.
 In Section~\ref{sec:Method}, the calculation code and the setup of our galaxy formation simulation are described.
-Section~\ref{sec:Results} states the results of our simulation and shows how our SMS scenario can realize chemical abundances similar to those of GN-z11.
-In Section~\ref{sec:Discussion}, we discuss whether SMS scenario can explain other N/O-enhanced galaxies.
+Section~\ref{sec:Results} presents the results of our simulation and shows that our SMS scenario can reproduce chemical abundances similar to those of GN-z11.
+In Section~\ref{sec:Discussion}, we discuss whether the SMS scenario can explain other N/O-enhanced galaxies.
 We summarize our research in Section~\ref{sec:Conclusion}.